 Influenza (Flu) Vaccination

-Everyone should get a flu vaccine now if they have not already done so this season.
+Everyone should get a flu shot now if they have not already done so this season.
 It is not too late to get vaccinated to protect yourself against the flu.

 The most at-risk populations include:

-- Children younger than 5, but especially children younger than 2 years old.
+- Children younger than 5, but especially children 2 years old and younger

 - Adults 65 years of age and older